H4sh3/nginx-log-inspect/README.md

 # Start

-Geolocating the country of an IP is deactivated by default because it takes some time to run.

 ### Step 1:
-Copy access.log* files in the data folder.
+Copy nginx access.log* files in the data folder.

 ### Step 2:
 Run the script with `python3 script.py`, depending on the size of the log files this might take some time.